 The Healthy Longevity Global Competition will kickstart innovation to support healthy longevity through a series of monetary awards and prizes.
 In the tradition of international races to fly across the Atlantic or walk on the moon, the competition will rally the world’s greatest minds to achieve what may at first seem an impossible goal.

 In the first phase of the competition, up to 500 awards worth $50,000 USD each will be issued globally as seed funding to advance innovative ideas.

-In phase two, awards worth $500,000 USD or more in financial or in-kind support will be issued to competitors who have achieved proof of concept for a bold idea.
+In phase two, awards worth $185,000 to $1 million, or more, in financial or in-kind support will be issued to Catalyst Award winners who have made significant progress, preferably achieving proof of concept for their bold, innovative idea.

 In the final phase, one or more Grand Prize(s) of up to $5 million USD will be awarded for achievement of a breakthrough innovation that extends the human health span.

 We challenge you to extend the human healthspan.

 The Healthy Longevity Global Competition is open to innovators from any background and is available in over 50 countries and territories worldwide through a network of Global Collaborator organizations.
 Applicants may submit ideas related to basic science, medical treatments, commercial products, technologies, social sciences, architectural and community design, or any other field – as long as they are bold, new, and innovative ideas to extend health and function as people age.

 The Healthy Longevity Global Competition was founded by the U.S. National Academy of Medicine (NAM).
 The competition launched in parallel with an international commission assessing available evidence and recommending strategies for global societies to maintain the health and productivity of aging populations.
 Read the culmination of that effort, the Global Roadmap for Healthy Longevity, which the NAM published in 2022.